Equivariant Trees and Partition Complexes: A review of partition complexes and trees

-There is a functor $\Delta \mathcal C \to \mathcal C$ that sends a chain of arrows to its ultimate target, called the \emph{last vertex} functor. \end{definition}
+There is a functor $\Delta \mathcal C \to \mathcal C$ that sends a chain of arrows to its ultimate target, called the \emph{last vertex} functor.
 Using the discussion preceding Theorem 2.4 in \cite{Dug:06}, the last vertex map is homotopy initial (\cref{htpy initial def}) and hence by Quillen's Theorem A induces a homotopy equivalence on classifying spaces.
 It follows that $|\Delta \mathcal P(\mathbf n)|$ is another model for the partition complex.

 We now introduce several varieties of trees, studied in \cite{robinson:2004} and \cite{HM:21}, that connect to the partition complex.
 By a \emph{tree}, we always mean a finite tree whose internal edges are attached to a vertex at both ends, but whose external edges are only attached to a single vertex.
 One external edge is distinguished as the \emph{root} of the tree, and the other external edges are called \emph{leaves}.
 The tree is oriented from the leaves down to the root.
-Additionally, our trees are prohibited from having nullary vertices; see \cref{layeredtrees ex} for a visual.
+Additionally, our trees are prohibited from having nullary vertices; see \cref{layeredtrees ex}.

 \begin{notation} For a tree $T$, we denote by $L(T)$, $V(T)$, and $E^i(T)$ the sets of leaves, vertices, and inner edges of $T$, respectively. \end{notation}